-Broker-dealer, registered investment advisor (RIA), and wirehouse channels account for nearly half of ESG fund flows since the beginning of 2019.
+Broker-dealer, registered investment advisor (RIA), and wirehouse channels accounted for more than half of ESG fund flows in 2020.
 These intermediary channels are especially important for active managers, and managers can play a crucial role in empowering advisors to deliver responsible investment solutions more effectively.

 To facilitate greater use, addressing the frequent misalignment of expectations between investors, advisors, and product providers is essential.
 Gaps in knowledge and understanding of ESG often drive such misalignments.
 Responsible investment has become complicated and confusing, and advisors need help to advance their learning curve.
 They also need better tools and content to communicate with clients.
 Educational programs, greater transparency, and clarity from asset managers about investment processes and outcomes will help.
 Upgrading model portfolios to incorporate additional ESG risk and allocation considerations will act as a catalyst for growth.
 Models are increasingly relied upon in retail intermediary channels through broker-dealer managed accounts, digital advice and robo-advisor solutions, and emerging model marketplaces via fund company and third-party strategists.
-At least \$3 trillion in assets reside in model portfolios, with 53% of that invested through active mutual funds and 43% via ETFs.
+At least \$4.5 trillion in assets reside in model portfolios, with 55% of that invested through mutual funds and 45% via ETFs.